Bahia Palace: First construction

+Expansion by Ba Ahmed

-Ba Ahmed ibn Musa (known simply as Ba Ahmed) was hajib to Sultan Moulay Hassan and, upon the latter's death, ensured his son Abdelaziz's accession to the throne in 1894, earning him a promotion to grand vizier.
+Ahmad ibn Musa, known also as Ba Ahmed, was hajib to Sultan Moulay Hassan and, upon the latter's death, ensured his son Abdelaziz's accession to the throne in 1894, earning him a promotion to grand vizier.
 As Abdelaziz was only sixteen, Ba Ahmed became the effective ruler of Morocco until his own death from disease in 1900.
+During his tenure, he was also supported by his two brothers, Si Sa'id and Idris (who died with him in 1900).

-He progressively expanded his father's palace throughout these years as grand vizier (1894-1900), adding to it piece by piece as new land became available for purchase.
-During his tenure, he was also supported by his two brothers Si Sa'id and Idris (who died with him in 1900).
-Si Sa'id built his own palace north of here during that time, the Dar Si Said, which today serves as a museum.
+He progressively expanded his father's palace throughout these years as grand vizier (1894–1900), adding to it piece by piece as new land became available for purchase.
+His brother Si Sa'id built his own palace north of here during this time, the Dar Si Said, which today serves as a museum.

-Ba Ahmed is responsible for constructing most of the Bahia Palace's southern parts, which included various smaller courtyards and riad gardens.
-On the east side of this palace complex he also created a vast private park and garden, complete with a central water basin and an access point via a bridge over the adjacent street linking it to the palace.
-His architect was a man named Muhammad ibn Makki al-Misfiwi, originally from Safi, who was born in 1857 and died in 1926.
+Ba Ahmed was responsible for constructing most of the Bahia Palace's southern parts, which include various smaller courtyards and riad gardens.
+The marble-paved Grand Courtyard, one of the largest spaces in the palace today, is dated to 1896–7, during Ba Ahmed's tenure.
+On the east side of this palace complex, he created a vast private park and garden, complete with a central water basin.
+It could be accessed from the palace via a bridge over the adjacent street.
+The architect was a man named Muhammad ibn Makki al-Misfiwi, originally from Safi, who was born in 1857 and died in 1926.
 The palace's growth overtook much of the previously existing neighbourhood north of the Mellah and resulted in major changes in the local street layout.
-The growing palace housed Ba Ahmed's servants (including his own slaves) and his harem (private family residence), and the name al-Bahia (الباهية), meaning "the Brilliant", was reportedly the name of his favourite wife.
+The growing palace housed Ba Ahmed's servants (including his own slaves) and his harem (private family residence).
+The name al-Bahia (الباهية), meaning "the Brilliant", was reportedly the name of his favourite wife.
 The entire palace was built on one level, possibly as Ba Ahmed's own physique (which was described as stout and obese) made it more difficult for him to go up and down stairs.